rust-lang/blog.rust-lang.org/posts/2021-05-15-six-years-of-rust.md

 author: The Rust Team
 ---

 Today marks [Rust]'s sixth birthday since it went 1.0 in 2015.
 A lot has changed since then and especially over the past year, and Rust was no different.
-In 2020, there was no foundation yet, no const generics, and a lot organisations were still wondering whether Rust was production ready.
+In 2020, there was no foundation yet, no const generics, and a lot of organisations were still wondering whether Rust was production ready.

 In the midst of the COVID-19 pandemic, hundreds of Rust's global distributed set of team members and volunteers shipped over nine new stable releases of Rust, in addition to various bugfix releases.
 Today, "Rust in production" isn't a question, but a statement.
 The newly founded Rust foundation has several members who value using Rust in production enough to help continue to support and contribute to its open development ecosystem.